Speckled hind: Distribution

 The speckled hind is found in the western Atlantic Ocean where it occurs around Bermuda as well as on the eastern coast of the United States where it is found as far north as North Carolina extending south to the Florida Keys and into the Gulf of Mexico as far east as Louisiana, it also occurs off the Yucatan Peninsula.
-It does not appear to be present in the Bahamas or the Greater Antilles.
+Reports of this species in the Bahamas or the Greater Antilles require confirmation.

 Habitat and biology

 Speckled hind adults are found on offshore areas with rocky substrates at depths of 25 to 183 m, although they are most often recorded at 60 and 120 m.
 The juveniles are typically found in shallower waters than the adults.
-Like other groupers, the specjkled hind is a predatory fish and the prey taken includes other fishes, crustaceans such as crab, shrimp and lobsters as well as molluscs such as squid.
+Like other groupers, the speckled hind is a predatory fish and the prey taken includes other fishes, crustaceans such as crab, shrimp and lobsters as well as molluscs such as squid.
 They are protogynous hermaphrodites and gather in aggregations to spawn.
-The femalwes become sexually mature at 4 or 5 years oold and at 45 to 60 cm in total length and the sex change to male takes place between 7 and 14 years old. it is a long lived species which may have a life span of up to 80 years.
+The females become sexually mature at 4 or 5 years oold and at 45 to 60 cm in total length and the sex change to male takes place between 7 and 14 years old. it is a long lived species which may have a life span of up to 80 years.